Infraste03/KGE_RS/fashion_generalization/README.md

 These ablation experiments are single-seed analyses and should therefore be interpreted as diagnostic comparisons rather than multi-seed performance estimates.

-### Fashion v3 - Standalone SASRec
+### Fashion-Heavy - Standalone SASRec

-Fashion v3 uses a different user-selection procedure and therefore requires an independently tuned SASRec model.
+Fashion-Heavy uses a different user-selection procedure from Fashion-Random and therefore requires an independently tuned SASRec model.

 The selected SASRec configuration uses: